ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

  key for the storage account to access Azure Blob Storage for writing and reading.
 * `config.backup.azureblob.accessKey.key`: The key in the secret with the primary or secondary access key for the storage account to access Azure Blob Storage for writing and reading.
-* `config.backup.azureblob.bufferSize`: Overrides the default upload buffer size of 67108864 bytes (64 MB).
-Note that the size of the buffer must be specified in bytes.
-Therefore, to use 32 MB sized buffers, this variable should be set to 33554432 bytes.
-* `config.backup.azureblob.maxBuffers`: Overrides the default maximum number of upload buffers.
-By default, at most 3 buffers are used concurrently.

 #### Restore configuration